api3dao/vitepress-docs/docs/explore/introduction/documentation-feedback.md

 Please submit to https://github.com/api3dao/vitepress-docs/issues.

-::: tip Feedback is valueable
+::: tip Feedback is valuable

-Feedback is valueable and any submission shared with be rewarded with a retrospective bounty of up to $250 of API3
+Feedback is valuable and any submission shared with be rewarded with a retrospective bounty of up to $250 of API3

 :::